Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Study Context

 Upon diagnosis, several strategies can be used to care for diabetes patients, including prescribing medication, educating patients, and promoting healthy lifestyle choices.
 Many of these measures require providing health services at the individual level, a challenging issue for healthcare systems in LMICs due to lack of capacity caused by health workforce shortages \citep{scheffler2018forecasting}.
 Fortunately, some of these measures do not require medical training and can be effectively performed by CHWs \citep{world2007task}, who can be sought out from the communities that they will serve (allowing them to provide culturally-tailored care) and receive short training from the health system.

-Patients' motivational states can be barriers to effective treatment, affecting enrollment decisions and clinical outcomes.
-A patient's motivation to enroll or stay enrolled in treatment can be affected by adverse factors of participating in the intervention, such as social stigma and cognitive burden.
+The literature indicates that a patient's adherence to their prescribed treatment and incorporation of self-care recommendations are impacted by psychosocial factors, which include social, psychological, and environmental influences to a person's health and well-being \citep{weinger2011effect}.
+In lieu of the terminology ``psychosocial factors" (which incorporates external factors), we focus on the patients and refer to their internal drive to treat their diabetes as their motivational state.
+CHWs can help patients increase their motivational state by emotionally supporting them and instilling in them ``a positive outlook, sense of resilience and well-being" \citep{chew2014psychological}.
+Furthermore, a Randomized Clinical Trial has shown that teaching diabetes patients cognitive behavioral strategies was more effective for glycemic control than group or individual education programs \citep{weinger2011effect}.
+This finding supports the need for long-term interventions where patients can be taught how medication use, diet, and exercise affect their blood glucose, how to set and achieve goals, and how to problem-solve when obstacles to self-care behavior implementation appear \citep{weinger2011effect}.
+Among adverse factors of treatment that can affect patients' motivational states and therefore impact their enrollment decisions and clinical outcomes are social stigma and cognitive burden.
 The use of stigmatizing phrases to describe people with diabetes has been reported in several countries and includes terms such as ``sick and disabled", ``contagious", ``self-inflicting", among others \citep{abdoli2018discussion} -- a depiction of the stigma that can lead patients to refuse CHW home visits \citep{busza2018not, nyblade2017qualitative}.
 Therefore, CHW programs must model patient health outcomes and account for patient enrollment behavior to determine the optimal timing and type of visit to provide to each patient so that programs most effectively use their limited resources.